Scot-Survivor/Scot-Survivor/README.md

 - <a href="https://github.com/Soham-Deshpande" target="_blank">Soham</a> Friend of mine with similar interests to me in AI.
 Including transformers like me.
 His project for Computer Science A-level (sixth form) is amazing.
 Check it out on his profile. 😀
 - <a href="https://github.com/Shmarvadon" target="_blank">Shmarv</a> Close Friend who has been instrumental in Gavin development.
-Helping with hardware, contacts in industry & C++ code to speed up my data line.
+Helping with hardware, contacts in the industry & C++ code to speed up my data line.
 Shmarv has made Gavin a lot easier to develop. 👍👍
 - <a href="https://github.com/TheNitpickyCloud" target="_blank">Ghosty</a> Another Close friend helped a lot with Gavin.
 He has been there since the start.
 In initial testing, offered insight & views.
-Gave testing conditions & helped me with pressing decision on Gavin's infrastructure.👍👍
+Gave testing conditions & helped me with pressing decisions on Gavin's infrastructure.👍👍
 - <a href="https://github.com/wilfreddv" target="_blank">Wilfred</a> absolute <b>wiz</b> when it comes to anything C/Assembly.
 From creating his own language
 <a href="https://github.com/wilfreddv/qualm" target="_blank"> "qualm"</a> to helping others with their C troubles.
 A man of many talents & you should definitely check him out.
 - <a href="https://github.com/H4CKY54CK" target="_blank">Hacky</a> optimisation <i>freak</i>, able to make Python run fast & has vast knowledge on Python's optimisation tricks also has his own package on PyPi <a href="https://pypi.org/project/hackytools/" target="_blank">HackyTools</a>.
 Go show him some love!

 # Socials
-- Discord ID: Scot_Survivor#2756
+- Discord ID: Scot_Survivor
-- Others to come

 # Donations
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F4DL4ST)